rlaPHOENiX/VSGAN/_docs/1. Getting Started/2-installation.md

 3. [**PyTorch**](https://pytorch.org/get-started/locally) **latest recommended** or 1.6.0+.
 Ensure you install PyTorch with CUDA support if you plan to use your GPU.
 4. [**NVIDIA CUDA**](https://developer.nvidia.com/cuda-downloads) **latest recommended** or 9.2+.
 Ensure the version is supported by the version of PyTorch that you will use.

-**Tip:** Ensure Python is added to PATH when installed (Tick `Add Python X.X to PATH` in `Customize Installation` mode) for an optimal and swift installation experience.
+**Tip:** Ensure Python is added to PATH when installing (Tick `Add Python X.X to PATH` in `Customize Installation` mode) for an optimal and swift installation experience.
 {: .notice--info}

 **Tip:** When installing VapourSynth, ensure you follow all the instructions on their official website for your OS.
 There are important instructions specific to each OS.